isomerpages/moe-kranjipri/_our-curriculum/Departments/Information and Communication Technology (ICT).md

 ---
 ##### **ICT Curriculum Framework**

 In Kranji Primary School, we believe in preparing our students to be future-ready champions in life.
-Therefore, the ICT department aims to create an ICT enriched environment, providing opportunities for our students to be joyful and responsible digital learners through a range of quality learning experiences with technology.
+Therefore, the ICT department aims to create an ICT enriched environment, providing opportunities for our students to be joyful and responsible digital learners through a range of quality learning experiences with technology.&nbsp;

 Our school’s ICT literacy programme is built on MOE’s standards of new media literacy and includes the skills, knowledge, attitudes and values (SKAV) that students should apply and demonstrate when harnessing ICT for learning and interacting.
 The new ICT baseline standards are: curating digital content; connecting and communicating digitally; and creating digital multimodal products.